kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes, To disable encryption at rest using the v2 API:
+1. Disable encryption at rest with KMS provider by running through these [steps](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/#disabling-encryption-at-rest)
+   1. At the end of this step, all the data in etcd will be unencrypted.
-Yes, via the `KMSv2` feature gate.
+2. Disable the `KMSv2` feature gate.

 Disabling this gate without first doing a storage migration to use a different encryption at rest mechanism will result in data loss.

+Once the feature gate is disabled, if the plan is to use a different encryption at rest mechanism instead of KMS, then unset the `--encryption-provider-config` flag on the kube-apiserver.

 ###### What happens if we reenable the feature if it was previously rolled back?